applibgroup/phonecode/Readme.md

 ### Library Overview
   Phone Code library provides access to a developer to add this into their own harmony os project, where user will get option to enter his/her nobile number.
 The main feature includes a list of phone codes of all the coutries from where usercan choose the coutry he/she belongs to and the Mobile code of that coutry will automatically added to the phonenumber field.

+### How to use
+1. Click on the ArrowDown button to open up the country list panel
+2. Click on either the country name/flag/code.
+3. The required data will automatically filled up in the desired box
+4. Now enter your mobile number in the input field.
+5. After all the entries click on the continue button for a successful submission.

 ---

 ### Library UI overview